How to measure the gas/water fittings you need

 Click here to print a Thread Sight Guide to lay your thread on.

-to measure the outside of the male thread as shown.
+Above: If you have an existing thread that looks like those above, you need to measure the outside of the male thread as shown.
 The male thread is generally tapered so that it gets tighter when screwed in.

 9.5mm measured OD is Male BSP 1/8"